doctrine/doctrine-website/source/blog/2019-05-21-monetizing-open-source.md

 - [Getting started with Doctrine MongoDB ODM on July 16th 2019](/events/3/getting-started-with-doctrine-mongodb-odm.html)
 - [PHP Internals for the Inquisitive Developer on September 10th 2019](/events/1/php-internals-for-the-inquisitive-developer.html)

+## Tidelift

+[Tidelift](https://tidelift.com) is a managed open source subscription service backed by creators and maintainers.
+Development teams get better maintained open source.
+Maintainers get paid.

+We have partnered with Tidelift as a maintainer to guarantee a high level of maintenance for their customers.
+In return, Tidelift pays Doctrine maintainers a percentage of what the customer pays.
+Tidelift is attempting to create a marketplace of open-source maintainers and customers with the goal of providing higher levels of confidence for commercial entities when using open-source.
+This can sometimes be one of the biggest challenges for using open-source in the corporate world.
+Tidelift is taking a unique approach to solving this problem and we are excited to be a part of it!

 ## Carbon Ads

 One of the most valuable assets we have besides software is our website and the traffic we